Verify that all AirTies access points in the mesh network have two green LEDs on the front, with a short, slow blink on the 5 GHz indicator.

 Some home layouts and building materials will be more demanding than others here – see also 10 Things That Interfere with and Block WiFi signals.

 Use the app to check how strong the connection is between your clients and the access points they are connected to.
 If the connection is weak, it may be because the access point is not optimally placed for spreading the coverage.
-Note that this also depends on the capabilities of the client – older smartphones, tablets, and PCs will perform worse than new ones even when the coverage is good.
+Note that this also depends on the capacity of the client – older smartphones, tablets, and PCs will perform worse than new ones even when the coverage is good.

 Advice on placement of AirTies devices can be found in the AirTies Home Pack Placement Guide.